Ji Shengpan

-Ji Shengpan (季胜攀; born 8 November 1999) is a Chinese footballer currently playing as a forward or right winger for Meizhou Hakka.
+Ji Shengpan (季胜攀; born 8 November 1999) is a Chinese footballer currently playing as a forward or right winger for Tianjin Jinmen Tiger.

 Club career

 Ji Shengpan would play for the Shandong Taishan youth team before going out on loan to third tier football club Zibo Cuju on 13 July 2018.
 He would continue to be loaned out to Zibo and was part of the team that gained promotion to the second tier at the end of the 2020 China League Two season.
 On 12 April 2021 he would be loaned out to second tier club Beijing BSU for the 2021 China League One season and while he went on to establish himself as vital member of the team as well as personally scoring seven league goals he was allowed to leave his parent club and permanently joined Zibo on 29 April 2022.
 Back at Zibo, he would personally have his most productive season where he personally scored 13 goals throughout the season, which saw top tier club Zhejiang FC go on to sign him on 18 February 2023.